mponce0/eHelp/README.md

 ## How does it work?
 After loading the "eHelp" package, the function help() from the R system will be overloaded ("masked") by a wrapper function that allows us to redirect the calls to the help() function either to our eHelp() function or to the R's core help() one.
-When the wrapper function detects that help is being invoqued in an user-defined function, then it offload the call to our own eHelp() function.
+When the wrapper function detects that help is being invoked in an user-defined function, then it offload the call to our own eHelp() function.
 The eHelp() function will parse the content of the inquired function looking for comments decorated with #' and parse them depending on their content.
 In particular, it will take special care of the comments including any of the keywords described above and the usage of the function.

 ## Examples